Best Netflix series to watch now (October 2020) - TheNewsTrace

 Unorthodox

-This four-part miniseries relies on Deborah Feldman’s 2012 autobiography Unorthodox: the Scandalous Rejection of My Hasidic Roots, and follows a younger lady, Etsy, residing within the Orthodox Jewish Group in Williamsburg, Brooklyn New York, and her makes an attempt to escape from her organized marriage to Berlin – the place her estranged mom at the moment lives.
+This four-part miniseries relies on Deborah Feldman’s 2012 autobiography Unorthodox: the Scandalous Rejection of My Hasidic Roots, and follows a younger lady, Etsy, residing within the Orthodox Jewish Group in Williamsburg, Brooklyn New York, and her makes an attempt to escape from her organized marriage to Berlin – the place her estranged mom presently lives.

-In Germany, Etsy makes new pals with college students at a music faculty and auditions to be a part of the varsity herself, whereas she is pursued by her husband who travels to Berlin along with his cousin to attempt to observe her down, as ordered by the rabbi.
+In Germany, Etsy makes new pals with college students at a music college and auditions to be part of the college herself, whereas she is pursued by her husband who travels to Berlin together with his cousin to attempt to observe her down, as ordered by the rabbi.

 Watch on Netflix